When Dog Training Isn’t Enough - a Dynamic Dog Case Study

 When I first met A, he was experiencing serious behavior challenges.
 He barked, lunged, and snapped at strangers.
 It wasn’t just the occasional outburst; this was a pattern that was escalating.
 What made things even more concerning was that, over time, A began having fights with the other dogs in his home.
 Dogs he once trusted became sources of tension and occasional aggression.

 Despite working with multiple trainers and applying various training techniques, A's issues persisted.
 His owner was at a loss.
 He couldn’t maintain a proper heel, constantly pulled on walks, and his appetite was inconsistent.
 Some days he would refuse food without any clear explanation.
-Overall, he was aloof and distance with most people, including me.
+Overall, he was aloof and distant with most people, including me.

 During one of our training sessions, I noticed something odd: A was skipping on one of his hind legs.
 When I asked his owner about it, she told me, "He does this all the time!"
 A behavior that seemed harmless to her stood out as a potential red flag to me.
 I documented the skipping and sent him to the vet.
 Despite multiple tests and imaging, nothing conclusive was found, so he was referred to a rehab vet for muscular therapy.
 Though the physical therapy provided slight improvements, A’s behavior was still on a downward spiral.
 He was increasingly anxious, inconsistent with his food, and showing no signs of relief.